Moses209/Greenhouse_Plant_Growth/README.md

  - Python 3.x
  - Jupyter Notebook
  - pandas
- - numpy
+ - Seaborn
  - matplotlib
- - KNeighborsClassifier
- - train_test_split
- - RandomForestClassifier
  - LabelEncoder, StandardScaler

- - Accuracy_score, classification_report, confusion_matrix.
-# Note:
+ - # Note:
  - There might be some changes as the reserach is ongoing.